cainehorr/App-Process-Killer/README.md

 ## RUNNING FROM WITHIN JAMF PRO
 ### SCRIPT CONFIGURATION ###
+_Ensure that you have edited the script to be in the proper Run Mode for Jamf Pro_

 1. Log into your Jamf Pro tenant
 2. Navigate to **_Settings_** (Gear Icon)
 3. Navigate to **_Computer Management_**